wendycodeworks/MERN-Assignment/README.md

 ## R6 - Planning

 ### Kick-off
 After receiving the go-ahead, we started mapping out day one.
-The first activity was to set up the GitHub repository and choose the project management tool.
-We settled on one repository for both the frontend and the backend of the application, and decided to make use of the projects feature available on GitHub.
-The documentation requirements were then broken down into cards with sub-tasks listed beneath.
+We started by setting up the GitHub repository and choosing the project management tool.
+We ended up with one repository for both the frontend and the backend of the application and for the project management tool will be using the projects feature available on GitHub.

+### Project management methodology
+We elected to use a hybrid Kanban and Agile approach to this project.
 The tasks are ranked by complexity, priority and if there were any dependencies.

-### Project management methodology